Skip to Content

 A minister’s sermon will likely sound muddled for a hearing aid wearer because a cavernous church will easily reverberate and mix speech sounds with the surrounding background noise, obscuring the minister’s words.

-What if I told you that a decades-old, widely available technology could remove all the background noise from the church and make the words of the minister immediately clearer?
+What if I told you that a decades-old, widely available technology could remove all the background noise from the church and make the minister's words immediately clearer?
 This is what’s possible with a telecoil.

 Telecoils in hearing aids - What are they and what do they do?